PCB Development – You May Not Know About The Future Trends!

 Figure 8 – Rigid-flex Copper

-Down the road, FR4 designers will need to partner with specialists that know how to work with alternative materials.
+Down the road, FR4 designers will need to partner with specialists who know how to work with alternative materials.

 Research firms like Holst Centre and Wearable Technologies are currently the top choices for IoT developers looking for consulting and testing services for wireless autonomous sensors and flexible circuitry.